Bruce J. Oreck

 Bruce James Oreck (born January 3, 1953) is a former American politician.
 He was the U.S. Ambassador to Finland from September 2009 to July 2015.

 Personal life

 Oreck was born to a Jewish family.
 His father is David Oreck who founded Oreck Corporation.

+Education

 He holds a Bachelor of Arts from The Johns Hopkins University, and a Juris Doctor from Louisiana State University, as well as a Master of Laws in Taxation from New York University.

+Career

 He became a partner in a New Orleans law firm representing the oil and gas industry.
 In 1992 he founded his own firm, Oreck, Crighton, Adams & Chase.

 Oreck has authored several books on taxation.
 He was one of the major contributors to Barack Obama presidential campaign, 2008.

-After his task as an ambassador ended, he decided to stay in Finland and was invited to teach in Aalto University.
+After his task as an ambassador ended, he decided to stay in Finland and was invited to teach at Aalto University as an executive in residence at the Aalto Ventures Program and Aalto University School of Business 2015-2022.
+Oreck's subjects were marketing, customer experience, and storytelling.